atrn/ici/BUILDING.md

 # How To Build

-Building uses GNU make and my dcc tool, installable via "go get github.com/atrn/dcc" (it is written in Go). dcc is a compiler driver, like cc(1), but automatically uses dependencies, of all forms, to **avoid** building where possible.
+Building uses GNU `make` and my program `dcc`.
+GNU `make` is used to _direct_ overall build processing but compilation, linking and library creation is handled by `dcc`.  `dcc` is a compiler driver, like `cc(1)`, but one that automatically creates and uses dependencies to **avoid** doing work if at all possible. `dcc` has other features that let it take care of all compilation, linking and library creation, and `dcc` do so via an efficient parallel compilation process.  `dcc` is written in Go and installation Go be installed.
+Assuming conventional Go usage, installing `dcc` is a simple matter of running the command,

+    $ go get github.com/atrn/dcc

 ## Summary